 The primary culprits of poor indoor air quality are larger than this size limit; mold, pollen, and pet dander are all larger and can be caught and eliminated by a standard HEPA filter.
-That slight margin of error is why air purifiers claim an effective rate of 99%.
+A slight margin of error is why air purifiers claim an effectiveness rate of 99%.

 Viruses are roughly 100 times smaller than bacteria, and typically range from 0.004 to 0.1 microns in size.
 This means even the most powerful air filters would struggle to purge a virus from the air.

 COVID-19 belongs to a family of viruses known as coronaviruses.
 The 2013 SARS epidemic was also caused by a coronavirus, which was 0.1 microns in size.
-According to Dr. Mariea Snell, assistant director of the online doctor of nursing program at Maryville University, the size of COVID-19 is approximately 0.125 microns.
+According to Snell, the size of COVID-19 is approximately 0.125 microns.

 You definitely want to make sure that you are regularly replacing the filters.

-We also spoke with Molekule’s co-founder and co-CEO, Dilip Goswami.
-“Molekule’s PECO technology has been shown to destroy airborne viruses, and we’ve conducted extensive testing on RNA-type and DNA-type viruses to demonstrate that.”
-Goswami added the company is “currently working with the University of Minnesota to test the technology on a strain of coronavirus.”
+We also spoke with Molekule co-founder and co-CEO Dilip Goswami.
+“Molekule’s PECO technology has been shown to destroy airborne viruses, and we’ve conducted extensive testing on RNA-type and DNA-type viruses to demonstrate that,” he said, adding that the company is “currently working with the University of Minnesota to test the technology on a strain of coronavirus.”

 Finally, we reached out to Dyson.
-According to a representative (who wished to remain unnamed), Dyson air purifiers will capture viruses, but won’t destroy them.
-The virus will remain alive inside the filter for as long as the virus survives.
+According to a representative, Dyson air purifiers will capture viruses, but won’t destroy them.
+The virus will remain alive inside the filter for as long as it typically survives.

 As multiple scientific studies have shown, viruses can lie dormant for extremely long periods.
-Dyson went on to comment, “You definitely want to make sure that you are regularly replacing the filters and as long as you purchase a Dyson purifier you can feel confident that you are doing the best you can do to keep your air as clean as possible.”
+Dyson went on to comment: “You definitely want to make sure that you are regularly replacing the filters … .”

 HEPA filters are made out of a type of fabric that functions similar to a net.
 Air is passed through the fabric by a fan.
 Particulates are caught by this fabric, while the now-clean air is allowed to exit out the other side.
 Over time, the particles will accumulate on the fabric until it loses efficiency.
 That’s why filters have to be replaced.